leiz-me/pueue/README.md

 [![Test status](https://travis-ci.org/Nukesor/pueue.svg?branch=master)](https://travis-ci.org/Nukesor/pueue)

 Pueue is a daemon designed for sequential and parallel execution of long running heavy load tasks.
-Not being bound to any terminal it is possible to check on your processes from every terminal or using the API.
+Not being bound to any terminal it is possible to check on your processes from any terminal or using the API.
 And the best part is that the queue will be processed by the daemon, even if you exit your ssh session.

 It provides functionality for:
 - Easy output inspection.
-- Interaction with the running process
+- Interaction with running processes
 - Manipulation of the scheduled task order
-- Running multiple tasks at once (You can decide how many concurrent tasks you want to run.)
+- Running multiple tasks at once (You can decide how many concurrent tasks you want to run)

 ## Why should I use it?

-Pretty much everybody who lives on the command line had this situation, when one needed to unzip or transfer huge amounts of data in different directories.
+Almost everybody who lives on the command line knows the situation, when one needed to unzip or transfer huge amounts of data in different directories.

 This normally ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.

-Pueue is specifically designed for those situations.
+Pueue is specifically designed for these situations.
 It executes long running tasks in their respective directories, without being bound to any terminal.

-Just a few possible applications:
+Here a few possible applications:

-- Long running compression tasks
+- Compression tasks
 - Movie encoding
-- Copying stuff
+- Copying huge amounts of stuff
-- rsync tasks
+- `rsync` tasks

 If I got your attention, give it a try!
 If you think this is awesome, help me, join the development and create some PRs or suggest some improvements.